fhumbertodf/dicionario/Textos01.md

 ## 001 - First Snow Fall.

 >*Today is November 26th.
-0.25
 It snowed all day today.
-0.38
 The snow is beautiful.
-1.13
 The snow finally stopped.
-1.00
 My sister and I are excited.
-0.88
 My Mom doesn't like the snow.
-1.25
-My Mom has to shovel the drive way.
-0.63
+My Mom has to shovel the driveway.
 My sister and I get to play.
-0.88
 I put on my hat and mittens.
-0.25
 My Mom puts on my scarf.
-0.38
 My Mom zippers my jacket.
-0.38
 My sister puts on her hat and mittens.
-1.00
 My Mom puts on her scarf.
-0.38
 My Mom zippers her jacket.
-0.38
 My sister and I go outside.
-0.75
-We begin to make a snow man.
-1.25
+We begin to make a snowman.
 My Mom starts to shovel the snow.
-1.38
 My sister and I make snow angels.
-1.75
 My sister and I throw snowballs.
-0.88
 It starts to snow again.
-1.00
-We go inside for hot chocolate.
-0.25*
+We go inside for hot chocolate.*

-('snow',8), ('sister',6), ('mom',6), ('today',2), ('shovel',2), ('hat',2), ('mitten',2), ('scarf',2), ('zipper',2), ('jacket',2), ('start',2)
+Is today November 26th?
+Did it snow all day today?
+Is the snow beautiful?
+Did the snow finally stop?
+Are my sister and I excited?
+Does my Mom like the snow?
+Does my Mom have to shovel the driveway?
+Do my sister and I get to play?
+Did I put on my hat and mittens?
+Does my Mom put on my scarf?
+Does my Mom zipper my jacket?
+Does my sister put on her hat and mittens?
+Does my Mom put on her scarf?
+Does my Mom zipper her jacket?
+Do my sister and I go outside?
+Do we begin to make a snowman?
+Does my Mom start to shovel the snow?
+Do my sister and I make snow angels?
+Do my sister and I throw snowballs?
+Does it start to snow again?
+Do we go inside for hot chocolate?

 ## 002 - Jessica's First Day of School.